canada-ca/tracker/api/README.md

 #### Installing Black
 Keeping with code formatting standards this project uses the [black](https://github.com/psf/black).
 To install black follow the below instructions.
-Due to black not having a stable release it is impossible to add to our dev dependencies as we would have to use the `--pre` tag which causes issues with our base dependencies.
+Due to black not having a stable release it is impossible to add to our dev dependencies as we would have to use the `--pre` tag which causes issues with our base dependencies, so we have to install it globally.
 ```shell script
 pip install black
 ```